My Happy Place – Jumbullah – Mt Kembla

 Two male kangaroos flanked the dog in my dream and since then my judgment has become more gentle.
 Read More

-I woke up one morning eager to discover new music in nature.
-I looked around and from Corrimal beach I saw the Grandfather Mountain, Mt Kembla and said to myself: “Yes I need to walk on the top there”
+One morning, I woke up eager to discover new music in nature.
+I looked around from Corrimal Beach and saw the Grandfather Mountain, Mt.
+Kembla, and thought to myself, ‘Yes, I need to walk to the top there.’

-I climbed the mountain and went off track exploring the hidden rocks, rainforest, listening to the lyrebirds and other creatures of the bush.
+I climbed the mountain and ventured off the track, exploring hidden rocks and the rainforest, while listening to the lyrebirds and other creatures of the bush.

-It was a refreshing experience and I brought home some guests, my arch-enemy the leech.
-Luckily the pharmacist knows what to give me to avoid infection as I get a strong allergic reaction to them.
+It was a refreshing experience, but I also brought home some unwanted guests – my arch-enemy, the leech.
+Luckily, the pharmacist knows what to give me to prevent infection since I have a strong allergic reaction to them.

-Once recovered, I went back to the mountain as I was fascinated by what I saw.
-I could feel a mountain protecting the Grandmother Mountain Geera from the South, I could also see the lust valleys to the north.
-It is an invigorating bush.
+Once recovered, I returned to the mountain because I was fascinated by what I had seen.
+I could feel the mountain protecting the Grandmother Mountain, Geera, from the South, and I could also see the lush valleys to the north.
+It’s an invigorating bush

-I needed to digest all that I had seen and had a dream where I was walking on the mountain with my aboriginal friend who was telling me all that I could do or not, and my dog, which represents the good guy in me that says yes to everyone to keep them happy.
+I needed to digest all that I had seen and had a dream where I was walking on the mountain with my Aboriginal friend who was advising me on what I could or couldn’t do, and my dog, which represents the kind-hearted part of me that says ‘yes’ to everyone to keep them happy.

-I suddenly was flanked by two big male kangaroos and they chased off my dog.
-I looked forward and I could see a mob of kangaroos and I raced towards them alone.
+Suddenly, two big male kangaroos flanked us and chased off my dog.
+I looked ahead, and I could see a mob of kangaroos.
+I raced towards them alone.

-I woke up feeling, wow, I can be myself up there and not have to listen to anyone and just run around and play, but only if I left behind my super ego, my aggressive negative judgment.
+I woke up feeling a sense of liberation, realizing that I could be my true self up there and not have to heed anyone’s advice.
+I could run around and play freely, as long as I left behind my super ego and aggressive negative judgments.